 How to Unclog a French Drain?
 Expert Guide

-Aqviz experts have fixed this problem for several home owners and we followed the below steps.
-So we highly recommend you to follow these steps and unclog the French drain quickly.
+Aqviz experts have fixed this problem for several homeowners, and we followed the steps below.
+So we highly recommend that you follow these steps and unclog the French drain quickly.

 - Identify the clog in the French drain